xlandscape/LEffectModel-Component/README.md

 ## About the project
 Encapsulation of the LEffectModel module as a Landscape Model component.
 This is an automatically generated documentation based on the available code and in-line documentation.
-The current version of this document is from 2021-09-17.
+The current version of this document is from 2021-10-11.

 ### Built with
-* Landscape Model core version 1.7
+* Landscape Model core version 1.8
 * LEffectModel version 20201208 (see `\module\doc\LEffectModel_Manual.pdf` for details)

 ## Getting Started
-The component can be used in any Landscape Model based on core version 1.7 or newer.
+The component can be used in any Landscape Model based on core version 1.8 or newer.
 See the Landscape Model core's `README` for general tips on how to add a component to a Landscape Model.

 ### Prerequisites
-A model developer that wants to add the `LEffectModel` component to a Landscape Model needs to set up the general structure for a Landscape Model first.
+A model developer that wants to add the `IndEffect_StepsRiverNetwork_SD_Species1` component to a Landscape Model needs to set up the general structure for a Landscape Model first.
 See the Landscape Model core's `README` for details on how to do so.

 ### Installation